IcedFrisby/IcedFrisby/API.md

 ### removeHeader(header)

-Removes a given header from the outgoing request
+Removes a given header from the outgoing request.

 | Parameter | Description | Required |
 | --------- | ----------- | -------- |